How to Create and Sell Website Templates

 Template stores require a lot of work.
 In addition to maintaining your custom design services, you need to build and price templates, as well as promote, sell, and install them.
 You’re also in charge of managing customer questions, creating demos and tutorials, and making updates to existing templates as the platform develops.
 If you’re excited by the challenge of maintaining and reiterating on your templates and supporting resources, then it may be time to get your template store up and running.

-Expert advice: If you think you’re ready to add premium templates to your service offering, try becoming an affiliate designer with another template store before launching your own.
+Pro tip: If you think you’re ready to add premium templates to your service offering, try becoming an affiliate designer with another template store before launching your own.
 You can become an affiliate by submitting your designs to an established template store or by collaborating with an established store to promote their designs for a percent of the profit.
 By designing or promoting templates through an affiliate, you can see if there’s demand for your templates and iterate on your work without having to do the heavy lifting.

 2. Define your audience

 It’s important to determine who would benefit from your premium templates.
 Find an industry you’re passionate about and cater your work towards that audience.
-You can also look to your current custom design clients for inspiration – Who do you already serve?
+You can also look to your current custom design clients for inspiration.
+Who do you already serve?
 What industries do you work with most?
 What does that industry require in web design?
 Can you deliver it en masse?

-Expert advice: Don’t try to make multiple templates for multiple industries.
+Pro tip: Don’t try to make multiple templates for multiple industries.
 Instead, establish yourself as the expert for specific business owners and create templates for their audience.
 Business owners want designers who understand exactly what their websites need to be successful, so stay within your scope and create a product for a market that you already know.

 3. Set up the store